 According to the 2020-2025 Dietary Guidelines for Americans, a healthy eating plan should limit the amount of calories from added sugars and saturated fat.
-But does that mean no desserts?
+So, does that mean no desserts?

-While many baked goods are a major source of both added sugars and solid fats, dessert still can be an enjoyable part of a well-balanced eating pattern.
-Follow these tips for delicious baked goods with more nutrients and less added sugar and saturated fat.
+While baked goods in particular have a reputation for being a major source of both added sugars and solid fats, they can still be an enjoyable part of a well-balanced eating pattern.
+Follow these tips to give baked goods a nutritional boost and help reduce their added sugar and saturated fat content.

 Watch Portion Size